dongqianqi-888/data_management--case_study--spark-cassandra_in_ml-100k/README.md

 ## 📝 Results Summary

-All five tasks have been successfully completed, and the results are stored in Cassandra tables:
+All five tasks have been successfully completed, and the results are stored in tables:
+- `output1`
+- `output2`
+- `output3`
+- `output4`
+- `output5`

+Visualization include:
 - `top10_movies`
 - `most_popular_base_on_rate`
 - `age_distribution`